 Professor Gilmartin departed for the University of East Anglia in August 2011 following four successful years which encompassed continual change, including a large expansion of arts activities, a reinvigoration of the SCR, much needed improvements in the provision of food and significant re-expressions of the College’s identity, for example, through commissioning Mary’s own wine and port, the establishment of a sculpture park and provision of subsidised kit for all sports teams.
 Professor Gilmartin’s tenure also witnessed Mary’s climb from being one of the least popular of Durham’s Colleges, to being a selective College; that is, having more first choice applications than there are undergraduate places.
 Whilst this is undoubtedly due to the efforts of all staff, student leaders and senior figures, Professor Gilmartin’s leadership and vision were instrumental in achieving this dramatic change in fortunes.

 The current Principal, Professor Simon Hackett began work in September 2011.
-He is Deputy Head (Research) of the Faculty of Social Sciences and a Professor of Applied Social Sciences, in addition to his duties within Mary’s.
-Under his stewardship the college has continued to thrive, increasing its proportion of ‘first choice applications’, enjoying considerable sporting success and further developing the arts.
-Within the current financial climate of the university, these are considerable successes and predict a future with the college in rude health.
+As well as being the Principal of St Mary’s he is a Professor of Applied Social Sciences, and holds a wide variety of other roles, as members can find by clicking on his name.
+Under his stewardship the college has thrived, increasing its proportion of ‘first choice applications’, enjoying considerable sporting success and further developing the arts.